webdriverio/webdriverio/packages/wdio-firefox-profile-service/README.md

 };
 ```

-If you have built a custom Firefox extension that you want to install in the browser make sure to set `'xpinstall.signatures.required': false` as profile flag since Firefox extensions are required to be [signed by Mozilla](https://wiki.mozilla.org/Add-ons/Extension_Signing).
+If you have built a custom Firefox extension that you want to install in the browser make sure to set `'xpinstall.signatures.required': `false` as a profile flag since Firefox extensions are required to be [signed by Mozilla](https://wiki.mozilla.org/Add-ons/Extension_Signing).

 To use custom unsigned extensions you will also need to use [Firefox Developer Edition](https://www.mozilla.org/en-GB/firefox/developer/) since the regular Firefox 48 and newer [do not allow this](https://wiki.mozilla.org/Add-ons/Extension_Signing#Timeline).

 ## Options

-Contains all settings as key value pair.
+Contains all settings as key-value pair.
 You can find all available settings on the `about:config` page.

 ### extensions